devshank3/SignalRKB/docs/SignalR/WhatIsSignalR.md

 ```
 ---

-**SignalR** is a library for building real-time web applications.
-It allows for two-way communication between clients (like web browsers) and servers, meaning that both can send and receive messages instantly.
+**SignalR** or more precisely ASP.NET SignalR is a library for building real-time web applications.
+It allows for two-way communication between clients (web browsers, desktop - mobile) and servers, meaning that both can send and receive messages instantly.
 Here’s a simpler breakdown of SignalR:

 **Real-time Communication**: Imagine you are in a chat room.
 When someone sends a message, everyone in the room sees it immediately.
 SignalR makes this possible for web applications.